nicholaschenai/agi-potential-notes/papers/enhancing-agents-episodic.md

 		- alternative implementations (e.g. recording every processing cycle) had little impact on performance other than changing total number of ep
 	- what are contents of episode?
 		- agent's state which includes input (sensing), internal data structures and output (actions in world)
-		- but currently excludes episodi mem cues and retrievals (since this nested structure could make individual episodes quite large)
+		- but currently excludes episodic mem cues and retrievals (since this nested structure could make individual episodes quite large)
 		- exclude those with activation below thr to eliminate irrelevant ones
 #### storage
 - data structure: conceptually a sequence of individual episodes but implementation only stores CHANGES between episodes for efficiency (cos few items change from episode to episode)